approov/web-quickstart-fingerprintjs-javascript/README.md

 }
 ```

-Customize the function using your Approov site key and Fingerprint browser token to replace `'your-Approov-site-key'` and `'your-Fingerprint-browser-token'`, respectively.
+Customize the function using your Approov site key and Fingerprint public API key to replace `'your-Approov-site-key'` and `'your-Fingerprint-public-API-key'`, respectively.

 Finally, modify the location in your code that generates the request headers to include an Approov token, for example change your function that includes a Fingerprint token in the headers, to fetch and include an Approov token instead: